-To see which British TV programs have been added to Amazon Instant Video and/or Prime Video this month, check out our British TV Viewing Guide.
+To see which British TV programs have been added to Amazon Video this month, check out our British TV Viewing Guide.

-A Hulu subscription costs $7.99/month for the limited-commercials plan and $11.99/month for the commercial-free plan.
+A Hulu subscription costs $5.99/month for the limited-commercials plan and $11.99/month for the commercial-free plan.
 Both include shows in HD and access on mobile devices and through media streaming gadgets and game consoles.

 To see which British TV programs are premiering on Hulu/Hulu Plus this month, check out our British TV Viewing Guide.

-Netflix is the largest SVOD service on the planet, with more than 93 million subscribers worldwide as of January 2017, inclusive of the 49 million subscribers in the US.
+Netflix is the largest SVOD platform on the planet, with 148 million subscribers worldwide as of April 2019, inclusive of the 60 million subscribers in the US.

-And speaking of what subscribers want, you can now download many of Netflix’s titles.
-(Here’s a list of 100 British+ Netflix shows you can download right now.)
-After years of not allowing downloads, despite the growing use of mobile devices to watch Netflix programs, the SVOD service finally relented.
-(That Amazon has been allowing Prime members to download titles for a few years probably contributed to their decision.)
+By the way, if you don’t already know this, you can now download many of Netflix’s titles.
+After years of not allowing downloads, despite the growing use of mobile devices to watch Netflix programs, they finally relented.
+(That Amazon has been allowing Prime members to download titles for years probably contributed to their decision.)

-Lastly, often overlooked in our streaming society is the Netflix DVD subscription service.
-(Yes, it still exists.)
-Many UK programs in Netflix’s library aren’t streaming anywhere in the US, not even on Netflix.
+And you can still rent DVDs from Netflix (starting at $7.99/month).
+Certain programs from the UK, Ireland, and Canada in Netflix’s library aren’t streaming anywhere in the US, not even on Netflix.
 They are, though, available to rent on DVD, such as these titles:

 To see which British TV programs are premiering on Netflix this month, check out our British TV Viewing Guide.